The Scatty Mum

 Optional

-• Parsley - This is finely chopped and sprinkled over the top of the bread once cooked.
+• Parsley - This is finely chopped and sprinkled over the top of the bread once cooked for added colour & flavour.
+Make sure you use fresh parsley as dried parsley just won’t taste the same.

 Scroll to the recipe card at the end of the post for quantities.